and Booting Windows from an Extended Partition

-Because RAID-1 does not protect you from the vast majority of threats, it does not alleviate you from your responsibility of maintaining good backups.
-And if you need to have a full backup of your system for these other risks, RAID-1 adds no extra coverage.
+Because RAID-1 does not protect you from the vast majority of threats, it does not alleviate you from your responsibility to maintain good backups.
+And if you need to have a full backup of your system to address these other risks anyway, then RAID-1 adds no extra protection.

 You can easily restore a non-RAID system from a good backup in no more than an hour or two, so is the extra cost of a RAID array justifiable?